fyfrey/seq-tag-sim/README.md

 To run the main unit tests, call `dub test`.
 This does not include the tests of the subpackages.
 You can run these individually by calling `dub test :subPackageName` like `dub test :util`.
 To run all unit tests invoke `runTests.sh`.
+Some tests require a CUDA environment and running `bert-as-service` server.

 ## Contributing